Should I Hire a Staffing Agency?

 The Costs of Hiring Direct Employees

-First, consider the true cost of direct hiring.
+The true cost of direct hiring may surprise you.
 According to Human Resource Management, it costs, on average, $4,129 U.S. dollars to hire a new employee and 42 days to fill a position.
-While one leading expert says to expect to pay in the range of 1.25 to 1.4 times a person’s base salary when hiring direct.
+In other instances, one leading expert says to expect to pay in the range of 1.25 to 1.4 times a person’s base salary when hiring direct.

 Understanding Recruitment Fees

-Whether it’s a $70 an hour pay rate or $50 – a staffing firm is not necessarily more expensive than direct hiring because we take on the employment cost.
+As mentioned above, whether it’s a $70 an hour pay rate or $50 – a staffing firm is not necessarily more expensive than direct hiring because we take on the employment cost.
 Hence the recruitment fee.
 What’s more, not only do we screen candidates, but if they don’t work out within the first one to two weeks of employment, the client pays nothing.
 In the rare occurrence this happens, we rethink our strategy for finding another candidate.
-Too often, however, commercial construction companies assume recruitment costs are out of the ballpark of what they can afford.
-When, in reality, there can be a significant cost and time savings when hiring contract employees.
+Too often, however, companies assume recruitment costs are out of the ballpark of what they can afford.
+There can be a significant cost and time savings when hiring contract employees.

-There’s also a misnomer that all staffing firms do is conduct database searches and match a person with a job.
-In reality, recruiters spend the bulk of their time sourcing, pre-screening, interviewing candidates, and investing in the client relationship.
-If you plan to perform your own cost analysis, consider how much time management spends going through resumes and screening candidates.
-You can receive hundreds of responses from a single ad which can take valuable time out of your schedule.
+There’s a lot more that goes into employee recruitment and staffing than database searches and matching a person with a job.
+Our recruiters spend the bulk of their time sourcing, pre-screening, interviewing candidates, and investing in the client relationship.
+This saves your HR team from having to sort through dozens, if not hundreds of resumes at a time.
+If you plan to perform your own cost analysis, consider how much time management spends going through applications and screening candidates.
+You can receive hundreds of responses from a single ad, which, let’s face it, can take valuable time out of your schedule.

 To summarize, a contract employee is usually no more expensive than direct hires.
 Direct hiring for project work means keeping an employee on staff all year whether you need them or not.
-Employees may work on proposals or “on the bench,” all while the business is still paying the employee salary and benefits.
-Rather than be burdened by a salary on the books, a staffing agency partnership means you only pay hourly wages when worked.
+Employees may work on proposals or “on the bench,” while the business is still paying the employee salary and benefits.
+Rather than taking on the burden of having a wage on your books, a staffing agency partnership means you only pay hourly wages when worked.

 As always, hiring top talent is essential to the success of your business, and our team is here to help you find the right people with unmatched expertise.